thejnich/ArtGalleryProblem/README.md

 ### Dependencies
 * QT

+## Usage
 ### Build
 * qmake (generates the Makefile)
 * make (build)

 ### Run
 * ./run

+### Or, XCode
+* Should just be able to open and run. xcodeproj was generated with qmake:
+  * qmake -spec macx-xcode

 ### Summary
 Given n vertices, which form a polygon (ie the floor plan of an art gallery),